-Rome's Stadio Olimpico was inaugurated 60 years ago today, on 17 May 1953.
+Rome's Stadio Olimpico was inaugurated 70 years ago today, on 17 May 1953.

-However the stadium's history dates back to 1928 when construction began on a smaller structure – known as the Stadio dei Cipressi – was built on the same site in what was then known as the Foro Mussolini, rechristened the Foro Italico after world war two.
+However the stadium's history dates back to 1928 when construction began on a smaller structure – known as the Stadio dei Cipressi – built on the same site in what was then known as the Foro Mussolini, rechristened the Foro Italico after world war two.

 The stadium's last major restyling took place in the 1980s, in preparation for the Italia '90 World Cup, while in 2008 a further restructuring effort saw the stadium upgraded to "elite" status by the Union of European Football Associations (UEFA).

 However the biggest event held at the stadium was the 1960 Olympic Games, the highlight of which was when Ethiopian athlete Abebe Bikila won a marathon gold medal while running barefoot.

-Over the years the stadium has also hosted numerous musical events, welcoming top international musicians such as the Rolling Stones, REM, U2 and Madonna, as well as Italian stars such as Vasco Rossi, Ligabue and Jovanotti, while during the jubilee year of 2000 Pope John Paul II even paid a visit.
+Over the years the stadium has also hosted numerous musical events, welcoming top international musicians such as the Rolling Stones, U2 and Madonna, as well as Italian stars such as Vasco Rossi, Ligabue and Jovanotti, while during the Jubilee year of 2000 Pope John Paul II even paid a visit.